 Custom component UI is not available.

 Currently, the component parser will not be able to handle surrogate characters in Unicode files.
-It is due to limitations of the used IO APIs.
+This is due to limitations of the IO APIs that are used.

-There are no per-column delimiters like in the old flat file parser.
+There are no per-column delimiters like those used in the old flat file parser.